* Brent reaches $71.28, highest since December 2014

 * U.S. inventories fall for a record 10th straight week

-* U.S. Treasury Secretary welcomes weaker U.S. dollar (New throughout, updates prices, market activity and comments; new byline, changes dateline, previously LONDON)
+* U.S. president seeks 'strong dollar' reversing Treasury Secretary (New throughout, updates prices, market activity and comments to settlement)

 U.S. crude stockpiles have been dropping, underscoring the idea that global supply is rebalancing after a glut.
 U.S. crude inventories fell for a record 10th straight week to the lowest since February 2015, official figures showed on Wednesday.

-"The rebalance of the fundamental picture continues," McGillian said.
+"The rebalance of the fundamental picture continues," said Gene McGillian, a director at Tradition Energy.
 Still, he pointed to rising product inventories as a potential bearish signal.

 The supply cuts led by OPEC and Russia started a year ago and are set to last throughout 2018.
 They have been somewhat offset by growing output of U.S. shale oil, as higher prices have encouraged more investment in expanding supplies.

-U.S. crude oil production is expected to surpass 10 million barrels per day (bpd) in February, on the way to a record ahead of previous forecasts, according to the U.S.government's Energy Information Administration.
+U.S. crude oil production is expected to surpass 10 million barrels per day (bpd) in February, on the way to a record ahead of previous forecasts, according to the U.S. Energy Information Administration.

 (Additional reporting by Alex Lawler in London, Henning Gloystein in Singapore and Aaron Sheldrick in Tokyo; Editing by David Gregorio and David Evans)